 Failure to Register / Renew Registration with Campus Safety $220.00

-Payments can be made at the Campus Safety Office and submitted to Student Accounts.
+Payments can be made at the Campus Safety Department or charged to your Student Account.
 The indicated fine must be paid within 10 days of the dated violation.
 Responsibility for prompt payment rests with the registered operator of the offending vehicle.
 Payments may be made Monday–Friday between 9:00 a.m. and 4:00 p.m.
 All unpaid fines are sent to Student Financial Services to be posted for billing.

 Vehicles accumulating more than five parking tickets per year will lose on-campus parking privileges and will be subject to removal from campus.